The Kingdom of Cambodia

 Lost in the jogging game, the Khmer court found itself at the merci of their neighbors.
 At the West, Bangkok played a protecting role and at the same time intruded in the politic of the Khmer court.
 Two western provinces, BattambAng and Siemreap were wrested into the control of Thonpuri by the initiative of the Khmer governor Chaopha Ben.
 At the east, Dai-Viet had made its way south to take control of Prey-Nokor after subduing Champapura.
 King Ang-Duong saw the French attack on Hue as an opportunity to take Prey-Nokor back to Cambodia.
 His hope dashed as France later took the whole Cochinchina to be a French colony and started on a discovery expedition to find a connecting way with China.

 Modern history books gave full credit to the Siam King RAma III for the next Siamese interference in restoring back the Khmer court of Udong.
 The Cambodian source however gave a different version by stressing on the uprising of the Khmer people that drove away the Viet occupation from Udong.
-Seeing their country falling deeper and deeper into the Vietnamization carried through by a handful of Viet officials, they rose up to chase the Viets out off the country.
+Seeing their country falling deeper and deeper into the Vietnamization, the Cambodians rose up to chase the small band of Viet officials out off the country.
 They then sent messenger to Bangkok requesting King Ang-Doung to return back home.
-Along with Siamese troops conducted by the Siamese general Decho-bodin, King Ang-Duang himself led Khmer recruits toward Hue to free all his family that were brought as prisoners to Hue.
-Unable to fight back, Ming-Manh released all the Khmer' s court members back to Udong.
-Under the tutelage of the Siam court, king Ang-Duang ascended the throne of Udong in 1947.
-Rama III took the opportunity to set-up a new scheme designed to convert the two Khmer provinces under the control of Chaopha Ben into becoming Siam provinces permanently.
+Along with Siamese troops conducted by the Siamese general Decho-bodin, King Ang-Duang himself led Khmer recruits toward Hue to free all his family members who were brought as prisoners to Hue.
+Unable to fight back, Ming-Manh released all the Khmer' s court back to Udong.
+The Siam court then crowned king Ang-Duang to ascend the throne of Udong in 1947.
+In return, the Siam King Rama III took the opportunity to convert the two Khmer provinces under the control of Chaopha Ben, into becoming Siam provinces permanently.
 A lady of the Caopha Ben' s court named Khlib who was married to the son of the Siam general Bodindecho was received in high honor at the court of Siam and was appointed as Khmer representative to carry the annual tribute to Siam.
-At the same time, it was secretly planned that her husband would be the next governor of Battambang and Siem reap provinces after Chaopha Ben' s death.
-It is important to note that up to this time, Chaopha Ben was allowed to rule the two Khmer provinces with the total privilege as warlord king.
-He was awarded the Siam court' s privileged sword that can be used to kill anyone, Cambodian and Siamese alike, without being at fault (Notes: The privileged sword).
+At the same time, it was secretly planned that her husband would be the next governor of Battambang and Siem-reap provinces after Chaopha Ben' s death.
+At the mean time, Chaopha Ben was allowed to rule the two Khmer provinces with the total privilege as a warlord king.
+He was awarded the Siam court' s privileged sword that can be used to kill anyone (Cambodian and Siamese alike) without being at fault (Notes: The privileged sword).
 The scheme set by the Siam court was later discovered and was foiled by the Chaopha Ben' s son named Chaopha Chhum.
-Using the privileged sword awarded by the siam King, he rushed to kill the husband of the lady Khlip and secured himself the control of the two provinces.
-When the next Siam king Rama IV placed the two provinces as part of a political super-district under the new Siamese administrative reorganization in 1894, he assigned Chaopha Chhum as a residential governor of the new-formed super district.
-To king Ang-Duang, the down turn of the Siam court under king Rama III allowed him to work on his initiation.
-Having set his country back in order, he saw the weakness of the Hue 's court as a rare opportunity to get the lost territory of Cochinchina back under the Khmer control.
+Using the privileged sword awarded by the siam King, he rushed to kill the Siamese husband of the lady Khlip and secured himself the control of the two provinces.
+When the next Siam king Rama IV placed the two provinces as part of a super-district under a Siamese administrative reorganization in 1894, he had to place Chaopha Chhum as a residential governor of the new-formed super district.
+To king Ang-Duang, the down turn of the Siam court under king Rama III allowed him to work on his own initiative to restore back the Khmer Court.
+Having set his country back in order, he saw the weakness of the Hue ' s court as a rare opportunity to get the lost territory of Cochinchina back under the Khmer control.
 Trough the acquaintance with the French missionaries and businessmen met at the court of Bangkok, he knew that France was also preparing for a punitive campaign against Hue.
-In retaliation against the Nguyen court for their harsh policy in regard to the missionary work, Napoleon III was pressured for a overdue retaliation (The birth of Vietnam: The Nguyen Dynasty: The Viet Emperor Minh-Mang).
+In retaliation against the Nguyen court for their harsh policy in regard to the missionary work, Napoleon III was pressured for a overdued retaliation (The birth of Vietnam: The Nguyen Dynasty: The Viet Emperor Minh-Mang).
 With the agreement from he court, he approached the bishop Miche to write a letter addressing to the new elected French president.
-According to the Khmer source, the latter' s main intention was to inform France that Cochinchina was still belonged to the Khmer court.
+According to the Khmer source, his main intention was to inform France that Cochinchina was belonged to the Khmer court.
 In the letter, he promised the assistance of the Khmer army to help France attacking the court of Hue in return for the French recognition of the Khmer suzerainty over Prey Nokor (Notes: The diplomatic maneuver with France).
 The letter was perhaps left unreaded as Napoleon III prepared to take over Cochinchina for himself.
-It turned out that France did not need King Ang Duang assistance after all.
+It turned out that France did not need King Ang Duang assistance, after all.
 The conquest of Cochinchina and Tonking was relatively an easy victory and France owed nothing to King Ang-Duang proposition (The French Indochina: The French Cochinchina: The French Invasion).
 Not only that Prey-Nokor was kept, but more of Kamboja Krom' s lands were wrested to make-up for the French colony of Cochinchina.
 The formation of the French Indochina stopped the direct intervention of both Bangkok and Hue from interfering into the internal politic of Cambodia and Laos until modern time.
 During the next colonial rule, the new generation of Siam kings was more interested in safeguarding Bangkok' s suzerainty than to challenge European colonial drive.
-In collaboration with France and Britain, Bangkok was left alone and Siam was then known as the only Southeast Asian country free from direct colonization.
-At the same time, Bangkok was modernizing itself and became one of the big Asian cities of pro western world.
-From the reign of King Mongkot (Rama IV) onward, the next history of Bangkok involved very much with western colonization.
+In collaboration with France and Britain, Bangkok was left alone and Siam became known as the only Southeast Asian country that managed to free itself from direct colonization of the west.
+Taking the opportunity of western interference, Bangkok strenghtened itself and became one of the big Asian cities of pro western world.
+From the reign of King Mongkot (Rama IV) onward, the next history of Bangkok involved very much with cooperation to western colonial rule.